jeremynoesen/BoneBot/README.md

   - The path is relative to the location of `BoneBot.jar`. use `../` to go back a directory.
 - You can add a reaction to the command trigger message by adding `$REACT$ emote $REACT$`.
 Format for emotes is similar to the reactor.
 - To change the command prefix, set `command-prefix` in the main configuration to a custom prefix.
 Case is ignored.
-- To set a cool down for commands, set `commands-cooldown` in the main configuration to any number.
-Time is in seconds.
+- To set a cool down for commands, set `commands-cooldown` in the main configuration to any whole number in seconds.
 - To enable or disable commands, set `commands-enabled` in the main configuration to `true` or `false`.

 ### Statuses
 - Statuses will be put into `resources/statuses.txt`.
 - Each line designates a new entry.
 - Each line must start with `playing`, `watching`, or `listening to`.
-- The main config has option `status-delay` to set how long each status shows in seconds.
+- The main config has option `status-delay` to set how long each status shows in seconds as a whole number.
 - To enable or disable statuses, set `statuses-enabled` in the main configuration to `true` or `false`.

 ### Miscellaneous